What makes the Cambridge Engineering course so special?

 Where can I find out more?

-Look at the Engineering Department website and see what is going on in the Department.
+Look at the Engineering Department website (http://www.eng.cam.ac.uk) and see what is going on in the Department.
 Come to one of the Department Open Afternoons (normally the first Thursday and Friday in July), have a look around and talk to people.
 Come to an Open Day at Newnham.
-And if you have specific questions, do contact either the Engineering Department or Newnham College admissions (contact details on website).
+And if you have specific questions, do contact either the Engineering Department or Newnham College Admissions Office (contact details on websites) staff.

 You don’t have to buy any books before starting the course, but you may like to read around the subject to discover more about the field.
-The Engineering Admissions website lists a number of books and articles (not textbooks) that prospective students have found readable, interesting and enjoyable, which you can find here.
+The Engineering Admissions website lists a number of books and articles (not textbooks) that prospective students have found readable, interesting and enjoyable.
+You will find this at: https://www.admissions.eng.cam.ac.uk/information/reading

 The Engineering Subject Overview on the ‘My HE+’ website also provides information and resources for exploring your subject.